AuggieCore/AuggieCore/README.md

 hello, I do have quite a lot of nitpicks about stuff so I would like to bring it up so you can understand my boundaries more if you're actually gonna read this.!!![be4dbb2c](https://github.com/user-attachments/assets/c2f0bd5e-c126-4aae-9db9-ddb588886497)

+I really do hate people that think I follow the Canada / UK stereotypes because it's really not funny.
+I get it's a stereotype and all but after a while it starts getting repetitive and annoying.
+So I suggest just stopping before I block you.

+Four chan fans..
+Every single one of these people I've met a p@doph!1es and have ruined my life so yeah.

+The grammar police.
+GET OFF MY ASS !!!!!!!

+Basic DNIS like homophobic, racist, transthobic. stuff like that

+Im making a doc rn so have fun waiting for years /j..